68: NO ROUGH RIDE TO SAGAMORE HILL

 Vicki took one last look out of the window of Cassie Diehm’s 1880s Studio apartment before we headed for Long Island.
 The black wall shelf was where I spent each night.

 The alarm clock went off at 6:00am on Friday July 21, 2017 and my photographer and his wife had a lot of work to do before they headed towards Long Island.
 Cassie Diehm’s Studio was in the perfect location and the rates per night couldn’t be beat.
-If there was one downside to staying at Cassie’s place it’s having to find street parking; which can be terrible with the street cleaning ordinance.
-When Tom and Vicki had to move the Avenger on Thursday morning, they got lucky and found a place about two blocks from the brownstone; which was closer than where they had originally parked on Tuesday.
+If there was one downside to staying at Cassie’s place it’s having to find street parking, which can be terrible with the street cleaning ordinance.
+When Tom and Vicki had to move the Avenger on Thursday morning, they got lucky and found a place about two blocks from the brownstone, which was closer than where they had originally parked on Tuesday.
 After two trips to the car with the luggage and their belongings, including me, we were on our way to Cove Neck, New York.

 It took about an hour to make the 38-mile drive to the Sagamore Hill National Historic Site.
 The home of our 26th President Theodore Roosevelt was located on a small peninsula known as Cove Neck, which was roughly two miles northeast of Oyster Bay, New York.
 When we arrived at the Visitor Center, my photographer had some difficulty locating Sue Sarna – the curator who agreed to let Tom shoot some photos of me inside Roosevelt’s home.
 A few weeks prior to our trip, my photographer had talked with Sue on the telephone after he discovered that photography was prohibited inside Sagamore Hill.
-Sarna loved our Presidential quest and she promised to meet us at 9:30am; at which time she would take us into a few important rooms of the house for a private photoshoot.
+Sarna loved our Presidential quest, and she promised to meet us at 9:30am; at which time she would take us into a few important rooms of the house for a private photoshoot.
 After a few hikes back and forth between the Center and the home, we finally met up with Sue and she guided my photographer and I into Roosevelt’s beloved Sagamore Hill.

 My photographer had asked Sue to take us to Roosevelt’s bedroom where he died and perhaps the President’s favorite room in the house, but the exuberant curator took us to four rooms in all.
 During our fifteen-minute private tour, Sarna kept us away from the other groups so those people didn’t see us taking pictures.
 The first room we saw was on the third floor of the house.
 It was called the Gun Room and Roosevelt used it as a place where he could find solitude; he also used it as a quiet place to read and write.
 Sue led us down a set of steps to the second floor where we saw a small bedroom that was adjacent to Roosevelt’s Master Bedroom.
 It turned out that the room was used as a “sick room” for their kids; but it was also the room where Theodore Roosevelt died on January 6, 1919 at the age of 60.
 I would’ve loved to have stood on TR’s deathbed, but that wasn’t going to happen with the curator standing next to us.
 As I stood in the room, however, it was as though I could see the “Rough Rider” lying in that bed as he struggled to speak to the family servant: “Please put out that light, James.”
 A few hours later former President Theodore Roosevelt died in his sleep.
 Woodrow Wilson’s Vice President, Thomas R. Marshall, said upon learning of Roosevelt’s demise: “Death had to take Roosevelt sleeping, for if he had been awake, there would have been a fight.”